cascadiajs/cascadiajs/app/markdown/2026/next-steps/sponsorships.md

 ### Lead Capture

-We're using an app called Orca Scan for lead capture at this year's event.
-We'll provide more information on how to download and use the app later.
+We're using an app that you can download to your iOS or Android phone for lead capture at this year's event.
+We'll provide more information on how to download and use the app closer to the event.

 <!--[Read these instructions](/2025/next-steps/sponsor-leadcapture) on how to install and use the app.-->